Best seafood stew EVER! San Francisco-style Cioppino with halibut, sea bass, Dungeness crab, shrimp, and mussels.

 Optional seasonings: a dash of Tabasco sauce and or Worcestershire sauce

-1 Steam mollusks (clams and mussels) in a small amount of water (about two cups) until they just open.
+1 Steam clams and mussels: Steam mollusks (clams and mussels) in a small amount of water (about two cups) until they just open.
 Set aside.
 Strain and reserve the cooking broth.

 Note you can use prepared fish or shellfish stock, or you can make your own.
 If you are not making your own stock, you can discard the crab top shell body.
 If prepared shellfish stock is not available, I would combine some prepared fish stock (available at many markets, including Trader Joe's) with clam juice.

 3 Prepare the shrimp: Split the shrimp shells down the back and remove the black vein.
 (See how to peel and devein shrimp.)
 I found the easiest way to do this, without removing the shell, is to lay the shrimp on its side and insert a small knife into the large end of the shrimp, with the blade pointing outward from the back (away from the shrimp and your hands).

 Once you have split the shrimp shells, you can turn the knife toward the shrimp, and cut in a little to find the black vein.
 Pull out the vein as much as you can.
 You can probably also use a pair of kitchen scissors to cut the backs of the shrimp.